You have an admission decision, now what?

 Q: If I am admitted off the waitlist, do I still receive the housing priority?

 We realize that many students will be disappointed to learn that they have not been offered admission to the University of California, Berkeley.
-Unfortunately, the extraordinary size and strength of our applicant pool meant that many highly qualified candidates were denied admission this year.
+The size and strength of our applicant pool means that many highly qualified candidates are denied admission.
 We hope that the following information answers some of the questions you may have regarding our admission decisions and helps to understand our first-year selection process.

 Q: How were first-year decisions made for fall?

-A: All first-year applications for admission were read individually, and each received two comprehensive, independent assessments by well-trained readers.
-In accordance with the University of California Regents and Berkeley faculty guidelines, Berkeley’s incoming class was chosen on the basis of a complete review of all information, including the strength of high school coursework and grades, the pattern of grades over time, rigor of the senior year program, honors and advanced coursework compared to what was available at the high school, Advanced Placement and International Baccalaureate Higher Level examination results, other indicators of academic promise, participation and accomplishment in the performing arts and athletics, leadership in school or community activities, employment experiences, community service, personal qualities and characteristics, and likely contribution to the campus community.
-We recognize that Berkeley applicants vary in their academic and extracurricular opportunities.
-Therefore, our assessments took into account individual circumstances and the context for academic and personal accomplishments, including the depth of curricular offerings available at each high school and personal experiences that may have impacted academic performance.
+A: Each application received two independent assessments by trained readers, following guidelines from the UC Regents and Berkeley faculty.
+Readers considered the strength of high school coursework and grades, the pattern of grades over time, rigor of the senior year schedule, honors and advanced coursework compared to what was available at the high school, Advanced Placement and International Baccalaureate Higher Level examination results, other indicators of academic promise, participation and accomplishment in the performing arts and athletics, leadership in school or community activities, employment experiences, community service, personal qualities and characteristics, and likely contribution to the campus community.
+We recognize that Berkeley applicants vary in their academic and extracurricular opportunities and so our process aims to evaluate each applicant holistically within their unique context.

 Q: Who read and evaluated my application for admission?